Blind238/SwipeTable/src/pages/reports/internship-report.md

 # 12. Conclusion
 In the end I feel that this was a unique experience.
 I got a lot of freedom to explore ideas, implement them and I actually get to keep the results.

+I have learned a lot of JavaScript and aim to keep improving and adding to what I've learned.
+I have not learned as much on the CSS side because I've already used CSS a lot in the last couple of years.

+Not all of the goals that I've set in the beginning of the project were met.
+I did not get to properly do any user testing, so I did not write a Test Plan.
+I also didn't write any tests for the JavaScript that was written.
+If I was to do the same internship again, I would put more focus on testing.

+Looking forward I will try to incorporate both user and code testing wherever I can.
+I think it's an important part of Mediatechnology to do user testing.
+I will probably add code tests to SwipeTable as time allows.

 # 13. Appendices